Skip to main content

 Register

-Tue, Jan 13, 1:30pm - 2:30pm
+Tue, Jun 09, 1:30pm - 2:30pm

 The Social Security Administration provides protection for workers and their families.
 Programs provide monthly income to seniors, workers with a disability, children with disabilities, and families in which a spouse or parent has died.
-We invite you to this virtual presentation to learn more about disability benefits, eligibility requirements, and the application process.
+In this open forum, community residents will have the opportunity to ask questions about Social Security benefits.

 Zoom Room